 Database development

 We included weed biomass, weed density, and cash crop yield as our response variables in our database.
-Values were recorded in a paired format, requiring the response variable to be measured in the same crop at the same time with all aspects of management held constant save for a treatment of a fall-planted CC.
+Values were recorded in a paired format, requiring the response variable to be measured in the same crop at the same time with all aspects of management held constant, except for a treatment of a fall-planted CC.
 Data were recorded for each site-year separately or averaged, depending on how they were reported.
 No zero values were reported.
 Extracted data included information pertaining to geographical location and soil characteristics of the study; cash and CC management such as tillage system, CC termination method, planting and termination dates, and species; and experimental information such as timing of weed measurements and type of weed (Table 1).
 Aridity index, an integrated measure of temperature, precipitation and potential evapotranspiration, was derived from location coordinates using the CGIAR-CSI Global-Aridity and Global-PET databases (Zomer et al. 2008).
 All measurements were taken in plots where the treatments had been in place five or less years, with over 95% of the measurements being taken in treatments imposed the same or previous crop year; we were therefore unable to include the duration of the experiment as a possible explanatory variable.

 Statistical analysis